 Tax Time After Divorce: Navigating the Maze of Filing as a Free Bird!

-I can scarcely think of a more stressful process to endure than filing taxes for stressful events and functions.
-Even if you have a professional in your corner to help you file, it is not fun to sit down and organize and plan out how you will attack your taxes in any given year.
-It’s bad enough that we have to endure weeks or months of preparation, all for the possibility of having to pay money to the government.
+I can scarcely think of a more stressful process than filing taxes for stressful events and functions.
+Even if you have a professional in your corner to help you file, it is not fun to organize and plan how you will attack your taxes in any given year.
+It’s bad enough that we have to endure weeks or months of preparation, all for the possibility of paying the government money.
 We are also told to keep receipts, keep track of our spending and do a host of other activities that sound suspiciously like work all year-round.

 However, since I know that nobody likes to overthink taxes, it is still a subject that is important in your life.
 Since there isn’t another area of the law that deals primarily in daily life issues other than family law, I think it is worth discussing as much as possible.
 If you have decided to move forward with a divorce and are nearing the end of that process, you have more things to concern yourself with regarding taxes.

-As we begin to close out the year 2020 and move closer to 2021, I wanted to share some information with you as far as general rules that you need to be aware of that may help you when it comes to issues concerning divorce and taxes.
+As we begin to close out the year 2020 and move closer to 2021, I wanted to share some information with you regarding general rules that you need to be aware of that may help you with issues concerning divorce and taxes.
 If you have questions about divorce, please feel free to contact the Law Office of Bryan Fagan.
 We will be happy to sit down with you for a free-of-charge consultation to help clear up any misunderstandings you may have.
 If you have additional questions about taxes, you should probably contact a tax professional for further guidance.

 When it comes time to file your taxes, will you be single or married?

 You may be raising an eyebrow at this point and wondering whether or not the question I just asked is as simple as it sounds.
 It’s pretty clear-cut whether or not you are married or single.
 Well, as you get into a divorce case, that question may end up being a little more complicated than you gave it credit for at first.